glatigny/guipro/README.md

 # Graphical User Interface Productivity

 GUIPro is a set of tools to improve usability, productivity and accessibility of the standard win32 interface while keeping the tools as light as possible.
+All tools have very small memory footprints.
-GUIPro is mostly composed of "HulK" and "PortAL" tools.
+GUIPro is mostly composed of "HulK", "PortAL" and "VulCan" tools.

 ## Portable Application Launcher - _PortAL_